massdriver-cloud/aws-aurora-serverless-postgres/README.md

   "arn:aws:ec2::ACCOUNT_NUMBER:vpc/vpc-foo"
   ```

-- **`scaling_configuration`** *(object)*: Serverless scaling properties.
-  - **`auto_pause`** *(boolean)*: Whether to enable automatic pause.
-A DB cluster can be paused only when it's idle (it has no connections).
-Default: `True`.
-  - **`max_capacity`** *(number)*: Each capacity unit is equivalent to a specific compute and memory configuration.
-Based on the maximum capacity unit setting, Aurora Serverless automatically creates scaling rules for thresholds for CPU utilization, connections, and available memory.
-Aurora Serverless provides more capacity for the DB cluster from warm pool of resources when its workload is above these thresholds.
-Aurora Serverless can increase capacity to the maximum capacity unit.
-Must be one of: `[2, 4, 8, 16, 32, 64, 192, 384]`.
-Default: `4`.
-  - **`min_capacity`** *(number)*: Each capacity unit is equivalent to a specific compute and memory configuration.
-Based on the minimum capacity unit setting, Aurora Serverless automatically creates scaling rules for thresholds for CPU utilization, connections, and available memory.
-Aurora Serverless reduces the resources for the DB cluster when its workload is below these thresholds.
-Aurora Serverless can reduce capacity down to the minimum capacity unit.
-Must be one of: `[2, 4, 8, 16, 32, 64, 192, 384]`.
-Default: `2`.
-  - **`seconds_until_auto_pause`** *(number)*: The time, in seconds, before an Aurora DB cluster in serverless mode is paused.
-Minimum: `300`.
-Maximum: `86400`.
-Default: `300`.
-  - **`timeout_action`** *(string)*: The action to take when the timeout is reached.
-[Learn more](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.how-it-works.html#aurora-serverless.how-it-works.timeout-action).
-Must be one of: `['ForceApplyCapacityChange', 'RollbackCapacityChange']`.
-Default: `RollbackCapacityChange`.
-- **`skip_final_snapshot`** *(boolean)*: Determines whether a final DB snapshot is created before the DB cluster is deleted.
-If true is specified, no DB snapshot is created.
-Default: `True`.
 - **`subnet_type`** *(string)*: Deploy the database to internal subnets (cannot reach the internet) or private subnets (internet egress traffic allowed).
 Must be one of: `['internal', 'private']`.
 Default: `internal`.
 - **`username`** *(string)*: Administrative (root) DB username.
 Default: `root`.
 ## Examples